anupambhatnagar/GPUPuzzlers/fusion/fusion-answer.md

 __What’s the difference between horizontal and vertical fusion?__

-Horizontal fusion is when we group logically independent tensors into a single tensor and apply operations on the single tensor - it’s done to reduce kernel launch overhead as well as get better GPU utilization.
-The combined function in Puzzler 1 shows horizontal fusion.
-Vertical fusion is when we combine kernels where one kernel’s writes output tensors that are input to another - this is done to reduce the memory bandwidth needed.
+Horizontal fusion is when we group logically independent tensors into a single tensor and apply operations on the single tensor.
+It’s done to reduce kernel launch overhead as well as get better GPU utilization.
+The `combined` function in Puzzler 1 shows horizontal fusion.

+Vertical fusion is when
+we combine kernels where one kernel writes output tensors that are input to another - this is done to reduce the memory bandwidth needed.
 See the figure below for a graphical illustration - note that Read-Write bandwidth is reduced by a third.
 The compiled versions of `split_stack` and `combined` perform vertical fusion.